 - Confirm the date stamp

 Let’s start with the first glance.
-Both the Kelly and Birkin handbags look exquisite from a distance, with elegant, crisp lines and luxurious, unmistakable silhouettes.
+Both the Kelly and Birkin handbags look exquisite, with elegant, crisp lines and luxurious, unmistakable silhouettes.
 The Kelly comes in two forms: the Retourne and the Sellier.
 These differ in the type of stitching giving each bag its distinct stance.

 The Retourne has its stitches on the inside of the bag, which provides a seamless look and softer qualities.
 Interior stitching also means a lack of rigidity, which is why the Retourne can slouch once placed upright.